mochi/mochikit/doc/rst/MochiKit/DOM.rst

 Style Functions
 ---------------

-These functions are available in MochiKit 1.3.1, but have been moved to :mochiref:`MochiKit.Style` in 1.4+.
+These functions were previously available in MochiKit.DOM, but have been moved to :mochiref:`MochiKit.Style` in recent versions.
+Function aliases remain for backwards compability.

 :mochidef:`computedStyle(htmlElement, cssProperty, mozillaEquivalentCSS)`: